easeml/datascope/README.md

 training data point is.
 The most prominent feature of DataScope is that it supports not only a single ML model, but also on any `sklearn` Pipeline --- it is also super fast, up to four orders of magnitude faster than previous approaches.
+The secret sauce of DataScope is a collection of new results on computing the Shapley value of a specific family of ML models (K-nearest neighbor classiifers) in PTIME, over relational data provenances.
+If you want to learn more about how DataScope works, the main reference is https://XXXXXXXXX, and a series of our previous studies on KNN Shapley proxies can be found at https://ease.ml/datascope.

 In just seconds, you will be able to get the importance score for each of your training example, and get your data-centric cleaning/debugging iterations started!

-If you want to learn more about how DataScope works, the main reference is https://XXXXXXXXX and more information can be found at https://ease.ml/datascope

 DataScope is part of the Ease.ML data-centric ML DevOps eco-system: https://Ease.ML